 Chile is a long country sandwiched between the Pacific ocean and the Andes mountains.
 I have written twelve other articles on Chile that go from covering the Chile culture to fun things to do in Chile to a comprehensive Chile travel guide — so this one is going to be a point to point informative Chile tips guide.
+Oh, I also have an exhaustive guide to traveling in South America.

 This travel tips for Chile list is a quick handbook to acquaint travelers visiting Chile with the country’s most important travel information.